Here's How GDPR Impacts Customer Services in Your Organization

 How Does the Right to Object Affect Customer Services?

 Customer-facing teams will need to be aware that customers (or 'data subjects') can object to the processing of their data for marketing, profiling, and analysis.
 They should always ask for consent before adding customer details to marketing and mailing lists, for example, and remove information from these lists when customers ask them to.

 Rights Relating to Automatic Profiling and Decision Making

-Dealing with Data Breaches & Leaks
+Dealing with Data Breaches and Leaks

 Accountability and Data Protection Officers